gnicol/GitSwarm/perforce_swarm/doc-ee/workflow/helix_mirroring/known_issues.md

     Git Fusion.
 Instead, use SSH connections when Git Fusion is hosted on CentOS/RHEL 7.x.

-*   The following error can be displayed when Git Swarm is attempting to connect to a remote Helix Git Fusion server (running on Centos/RHEL 6.6+) over SSH, as part of mirroring setup on the `Create Project` page.
+*   The following error can be displayed when GitSwarm EE is attempting to connect to a remote Helix Git Fusion server (running on Centos/RHEL 6.6+) over SSH, as part of mirroring setup on the `Create Project` page.